Asheville Rides Transit

 Asheville Rides Transit (ART) is the municipally owned operator of public transportation in Asheville, North Carolina.
 The agency provides service from 5:30 a.m. to 10:30 p.m. on Monday through Saturday; and from 8:30 a.m. to 6:30 p.m. on Sundays and Holidays.
 The standard fare is $1.
 The main and only station is located at 49 Coxe Avenue, Asheville, NC 28801.

-The management company for ART is RATP Dev.
+History

+In 1889, Asheville opened the first electric streetcar system in North Carolina, and the second in the South.
+Like most streetcar systems, services were provided by private operators.
+By 1907, more than 3 million rides were taken per year, and the system ran north to Weaverville, North Carolina and west across the French Broad River to West Asheville.
+However, the system was shuttered by 1934, and in 1942 the tracks were removed, with service replaced with buses.
+The predecessor to ART came about in 1967, when the City of Asheville purchased the White Transportation Company's equipment and franchise rights, forming the Asheville Transportation Agency.